leshz/megaCat/tmp_demo_crud_express_mysql/README.md

 ## Description

 This is a **WIP (Work in progress)** personal project for test NodeJS, Express, MySQL, and CRUD operations.
+It uses express to load a simple page with the results from a query on a MySQL table.
+**More actions to be define later**

 ### Technology used